Shell1010/Notes/Languages/Python-Modules/Python Basics/Data Types - Types/Boolean.md

 var = False
 ```

 These two variables are deemed to be a boolean.
-Generally comparison operators used within if statements return booleans, this determines whether a certain condition is ran.
+Generally [[Comparison operators]] used within if statements return booleans, this determines whether a certain condition is ran.
 Therefore, booleans are generally one of the most important data types.

 ```python
 var = 15